lilitao/lilitao.github.io/_posts/2018-08-15-spring-batch-introduction.markdown

 ### summary of architecture

 refer to : [spring batch docs](http://www.baeldung.com/introduction-to-spring-batch)
-Use above link for find and digging into design architecture of spring batch , in this sections , will walk you through the summary of spring batch .
+Use this link for find and digging into design architecture of spring batch , in this sections , will walk you through the summary of spring batch .

 The following diagram for overall hierarchy